ocp-coe/ocp-coe.github.io/index.md

 OpenShift COE Overview
 ====================================
-This Git Organization is intended to assist OpenShift SME's with a number of core areas related to solution architectures.
+This Git Organization is intended to assist OpenShift SME's with a number of areas related to solution architectures.

 The diagram below depicts the core areas covered by associated repos.
 <img src="docs/images/header-overview-light.png" alt="Overview" width="800" usemap="#planetmap">